Former NASA engineer designs app to chart water quality

 The small, closet-like space needed a toilet and room for hand washing, bathing and a place to keep toiletries.
 Feighery also worked on a project to fix equipment designed for monitoring crew health, which included testing water and air quality.

-After the Columbia Space Shuttle accident in 2003 left seven crew members dead, the Space Shuttle program was suspended and further work on the International Space Station was delayed.
+After the Columbia Space Shuttle accident in 2003 left seven crew members dead, the Space Shuttle programme was suspended and further work on the International Space Station was delayed.

 Feighery turned his focus from managing water, sanitation and health problems in space to those on Earth.